sparolab/solid/README.md

 	* (TBD) Integrated with A-LOAM: [SOLiD-A-LOAM](https://github.com/sparolab/SOLiD-A-LOAM.git)
 	* (TBD) Integrated with LOAM-LIVOX: [SOLiD-LOAM-LIVOX](https://github.com/sparolab/SOLiD-A-LOAM.git)

+## What is the Problems in the LiDAR Place Recognition?
+*

 ## What is the SOLiD?
 * SOLiD is a lightweight and fast LiDAR global descriptor for FOV constraints situations that are limited through fusion with other sensors or blocked by robot/sensor operators including mechanical components or solid-state LiDAR (e.g. Livox).